Rat Snake vs Red-Eared Slider: Complete Comparison (2026)

 Health and Lifespan Comparison

 Rat Snake has a typical lifespan of 15-25 years, while Red-Eared Slider lives approximately 20-40+ years.
 Health profiles differ significantly between these reptiles.
 Rat Snake is predisposed to Respiratory Infections, Mites, Retained Shed, with associated veterinary costs for monitoring and treatment.
-Red-Eared Slider faces its own health challenges including breed-specific conditions.
+Red-Eared Slider faces its own health challenges including species-specific conditions.
 Rat Snake has 3 documented predispositions compared to 1 for Red-Eared Slider, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health